 Quite often, it’s reported to occur in young Caucasian girls between the ages of 2 and 5, having blonde hair.
 However, it can also affect boys, adults, and people of other ethnicities.

 There’s nothing wrong with the hair when the child is born.
-However, as they grow older, it can become:
+However, as they grow older, their hair can become:

 Still, the scalp isn’t the only area that can be affected by loose anagen hair syndrome.
 It can also affect eyebrow hair and body hair.